 Councilmember David Alvarez was born in San Diego to Jose and Maria Alvarez and has four brothers and one sister.
 Growing up in Barrio Logan, David attended local public schools: Perkins Elementary, Memorial Junior High, and San Diego High School.
 David was the first in his family to graduate from high school and college.
 He graduated with honors from San Diego State University.
-Councilmember Alvarez, his wife Xochitl, and their daughter Izel reside in Logan Heights.
+Councilmember Alvarez, his wife Xochitl, their daughter Izel and son Javier Andres reside in Logan Heights.
 He is an avid cyclist and bikes to work often.

 David is proud to continue the work he began in childhood and strive to carry out every day: to bring social, economic, and environmental justice to the people he serves.